The Salem Label

 Batting leadoff was Bobby Christian's "Crickets on Parade."
 Sylvester M. "Bobby" Christian was a gifted drummer and multi-percussionist (including vibes, marimba, xylophone, piano).
 He was born in Chicago in 1911, and had been a member of the Paul Whiteman Orchestra in the late 1930s.
 He had done radio work with NBC's Chicago-based ensemble from 1944 to 1950, then spent five years in New York City with the WABC ensemble, then done a brief turn as percussionist.
 On returning to Chicago in 1956, he began leading his own big bands, largely to feature his unusual arrangements and his solo work on a huge array of instruments.
 Christian had released "Grasshopper Jump" on Formal FR-1002 about a year before; it seems to have sold for Formal.
 A few months later, he had a single out on Bally 1023.
 (From what we've learned about later releases of his work, Christian in most cases retained ownership, merely leasing his masters to these companies.)
 In turn, Salem S 1001 would enjoy significant sales action locally.
 It received a favorable review in Cash Box on April 20 (p.
 8), and the company bought display ads in Cash Box on April 20 (p.
 27) and May 4, 1957 (p.
 27).
 Billboard completely ignored it.

 Salem S 1002 was by a vocal group called the the Off-Beats (lower case as on the label) with the Dick Marx Orchestra, and some extra help from the "Cheer-Ups".
 Both songs were intended as novelties and were written by Mascari and Wenzlaff, of Bob-Cor Publishing.
 The composers seemed to be unsure whether they identified with rock and roll or with Swing-to-mainstream jazz.
 So they tried one of each.
 "Finger-Snappin' Boogie" is a rocker that exhorts participants to snap their fingers on the 1 and the 3.
 The right procedure for rock and roll; wrong for jazz or R&B...
 The "Cheer-Ups" are not a vocal group; all three or so chant and shout, like cheerleaders.
 Dick Marx was a jazz pianist who by the beginning of 1957 had logged a lot of hours accompanying vocalists, including Lucy Reed and Lurlean Hunter.
 He'd worked with Corky Shayne before Hillman recorded her.
-He'd released a couple of instrumental jazz LPs.
+He'd also released a couple of instrumental jazz LPs.
 Although his jazz combos were getting club gigs with some regularity in the mid-1950s, Marx picked up extra money working pop sessions in Chicago.
 On this occasion, the Marx ensemble consisted of the leader's piano, plus tenor saxophone, electric guitar, string bass, and drums.
-On the rock and roll number, the tenor sax and guitar dominate.
+On the rock and roll side, the tenor sax and guitar dominate.
 "Too Much" was constructed like a Slim Gaillard number, employing a string of hipster reactions as lyrics.
 No Cheer-Ups needed here.
 Dick Marx and his bassist both contributed to an introduction to the song.
 The Off-Beats (three male vocalists; is there any way of recovering their names?) are not as funny as, say, Slim and Slam, but they are effective.
 Both numbers might have sold some platters, though the evidence we have today suggests they did not.

 Salem S 1003 was by Shirley Forwood "with Orchestra and Chorus."
 It would be interesting to know whose orchestra and chorus.
 Forwood had toured with the Teddy Phillips band, and both tunes are credited to Phillips, Jeffers, and Bender.
 What we hear on both sides of S 1003 is probably a five-person chorus (which may warrant a comparison with a contemporary edition of the Phillipairs, Phillip-Aires, or however they were being spelled), two electric guitars, piano, string bass, and drums.